-a.
-The University owns the Intellectual Property:

-- 1. If intellectual property is created by an employee within the scope of employment; or - If intellectual property is created during performance of professional duties, with System facilities or University or state financial support; or - 3.
-If intellectual property is commissioned by the System or a component thereof, or if it fits within one of the categories of works considered works for hire under copyright law; or - 4.
-If intellectual property results from research supported by Federal funds or third party sponsorship, such funds awarded to the University or system, subject to the conditions of the contract or agreement. - 5.
+- a.
+The University owns all the rights and holds sole legal title to the Intellectual Propertyat the moment of its creation: - 1.
+If intellectual property is created by an employee within the course and scope of employment; or - If intellectual property is created during performance of professional duties, with System University facilities or University or state financial support; or - 3.
+If intellectual property is commissioned by the System University or a component thereof, or - 4.
+If the Intellectual Property fits within one of the categories of works considered works for hire under copyright law; or - 45.
+If intellectual property results from research supported by Federal funds or third party sponsorship, such funds awarded to the University or system, subject to the conditions of the contract or agreement. - 56.
 If intellectual property is computer software, including computer programs, computer databases and associated documentation (herein "computer software"), whether copyrightable or patentable, produced by any person to whom this policy is applicable, that intellectual property shall belong to the University.
 Revenues generated by the commercialization of computer software shall be shared with the originators/inventors according to the Distribution of Earnings from Intellectual Property of this policy document.
-Computer software produced on an Originator's own time or through permissible consulting activities and without the use of facilities owned, operated, or controlled by the University shall belong to the Originator and all rights thereto may be retained or assigned by the Originator.

-b.
-The Originator owns the Intellectual Property:

-- 1. If it is unrelated to the Originator's job responsibilities and the Originator made no more than incidental use of System resources; or - 2.
-If it has been released by the University to the Originator under this Intellectual Property Policy; or - 3.
+Computer software produced on an Originator's own time or through permissible consulting activities and without the use of facilities owned, operated, or controlled by the University shall belong to the Originator and all rights thereto may be retained or assigned by the Originator. - b.
+The Originator owns the Intellectual Property: - If the Intellectual Property is created outside the course and scope of employment, on Originator's own time, and using If it is unrelated to the Originator's job responsibilities and the Originator made no more than incidental use of SystemUniversity-resources; or - If it has been released by the University to the Originator under this Intellectual Property Policy; or - 3.
 If the intellectual property is a Work of Authorship in the author's field of expertise, even though such a work may have been created within the scope of employment, so long as (a) no extraordinary system resources were used or (b) it was not created by someone who was specifically hired or required to create it, as stated in a contract with clear ownership definitions; or - 4.
 If the Intellectual Property is copyrighted and was created, made, or originated by a university employee or student and is related to that employee's or student's professional field so long as (a) no extraordinary system resources were used and (b) it was not created by someone who was specifically hired or required to create it as stated in a contract with clear ownership definitions.